WhiskeyRomeoLima/GitHub-Training/README.md

 ### Branching

-git checkout nameOfBranch === switches to branch named in nameOfBranch git branch === displays all branches git checkout -b updates === creates a new branch call 'updates' with HEAD pointing to it.
+git checkout nameOfBranch === switches to branch called nameOfBranch git branch === displays all branches git checkout -b updates === creates a new branch call 'updates' with HEAD pointing to it. git branch -d nameOfBranch === deletes branch called nameOfBranch

+#### Example of branching and merging